Skip to main content

 2. Cases that need a human decision surface as Needs Input in the queue.

-3. An operator reviews the Needs Input filter, responds in the case detail panel, and the assignment resumes.
+3. An operator reviews the Needs Input filter, responds in the case detail panel, and the agent resumes.

-4. Cases the assignment cannot resolve at all land as Failed — the operator reviews, updates the case data, and retries.
+4. Cases the agent cannot resolve at all land as Failed — the operator reviews, updates the case data, and retries.

-This separates routine processing from exception handling: the assignment handles volume, the operator handles judgment calls.
+This separates routine processing from exception handling: the agent handles volume, the operator handles judgment calls.

 Bulk delegation for surges